 Where: Delhi

-Indian summers are incomplete without mangoes and this festival is an opportunity to relish them to the fullest.
-Head to the Mango Festival, which celebrates everything about the ‘King of all tropical fruits’, for some juicy mango tasting.
-Organized by the Delhi Tourism, the Mango Festival exhibits hundreds of mouthwatering varieties of mangoes like Dussehri, Langra, Chausa, Fazli, Neelam, Banganpalli, Alphonso etc., along with new hybrids from different Indian states.
+Indian summers are incomplete without mangoes, and this festival is an opportunity to relish them to the fullest.
+Head to the Mango Festival, which celebrates everything about the ‘King of all tropical fruits,’ for some juicy mango tasting.
+Organized by Delhi Tourism, the Mango Festival exhibits hundreds of mouthwatering varieties of mangoes like Dussehri, Langra, Chausa, Fazli, Neelam, Banganpalli, Alphonso, etc., along with new hybrids from different Indian states.

 Everything here is about mangoes.
-Mango based products are put on display along with the cultural programmes, culinary demonstration, quizzes and competitions at this mango extravaganza.
+Mango-based products are displayed along with the cultural programs, culinary demonstrations, quizzes, and competitions at this mango extravaganza.
 The festival aims at promoting the domestic mango industry and exporters.

 3. Dree Festival